Dmitrij Jaškin: Playing career

 After being selected by the Moncton Wildcats in the 2012 CHL Import Draft, Jaškin announced that he would play for the QMJHL team in the 2012–13 season in order to increase his chances of playing in the NHL.

 On 3 April 2013, he signed a three-year, entry-level contract with the St. Louis Blues, and was assigned to the Chicago Wolves.
 He was recalled to the Blues roster on 9 April.

 During the 2013–14 season, on 28 December 2013, he scored his first NHL goal against Antti Raanta of the Chicago Blackhawks.
 On 3 July 2015, the Blues re-signed him to a one-year deal.
 Following 2015–16 season, on 16 June 2016, Jaškin re-signed with the Blues to a two-year, $2 million deal.

 On 2 October 2018, Jaškin was claimed off waivers by the Washington Capitals.

 Jaškin as a free agent from the Capitals, opted to pause his NHL career and returned to Russia in signing a one-year deal with HC Dynamo Moscow of the KHL on 22 August 2019.
 Making his KHL debut in the 2019–20 season and benefiting from an increased role with Dynamo, Jaškin was leaned on offensively recording 63 points in 58 regular season games.
 His 31 goals set a new franchise single KHL season record and he was signed to an improved two-year contract extension on 17 April 2020.

 After two highly productive seasons with HC Dynamo Moscow, Jaškin returned to North America as a free agent, agreeing to a lucrative one-year, $3.2 million contract with the Arizona Coyotes on July 28, 2021.
 Jaškin continued to struggle to make an impact at the NHL level with a poorly performing Coyotes team.
 Through his first 12 games, he registered a single assist before suffering an injury in a game against the Nashville Predators on November 13.
 Following an illegal hit by Predators defenseman Mark Borowiecki, he was expected to be out of action long-term and was placed on the injured reserve.
 Ultimately Jaškin did not appear in another game with the Coyotes.

 As a free agent, Jaškin returned to the KHL and was signed to a one-year contract after his rights were traded from Dynamo Moscow to SKA Saint Petersburg on 25 July 2022.
 Named as team captain for the 2022–23 season, Jaškin returned to his previous goal scoring form, leading the league with 40 goals and in points across the regular and post-season.

 On 7 June 2023, Jaškin as the top tier free agent of the league was signed to a three-year contract with SKA competitor club, Ak Bars Kazan.

+Having concluded his tenure with Ak Bars with an appearance in the Gagarin Cup finals, Jaškin left the club and continued his tenure in the KHL with Chinese club, Shanghai Dragons, on 17 July 2026.